mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/legs-conversations.md

 ---
 title: Legs and Conversations
-description: When a phone call is made or received by Nexmo it is added to a conversation.
+description: When a phone call is made or received by Vonage it is added to a conversation.
 A single conversation contains one or more phone calls (sometimes referred to as legs).
 navigation_weight: 2
 ---